Sylvoo/Sylvoo/README.md

 ---

 🖥️💡 I am passionate about electronics, with an emphasis on microcontrollers, AI, EdgeAI, TinyML, IoT, and embedded systems.
 In my free time, I try to expand my interests by designing electronic gadgets, exploring EdgeAI, and broadening my knowledge of programming, which brings me great satisfaction.
-I also have basic knowledge of Artificial Intelligence (AI) and digital signal processing (DSP).
+I also have basic knowledge of Computer Networking, Artificial Intelligence developing (AI) and digital signal processing (DSP).

 - Currently focused on:
   - Microcontrollers (STM32, ESP32, ATmega328PB), embedded firmware, programming in C/C++